NormalNvim/installer/README.md

 ## Roadmap
 * We currently support the package names shipped with the latest stable release of all distros, but as new versions are released, we could version the installer (ubuntu 22.04, etc).
-* A (probably) easier alternative would be to distribute NormalNvim as flatpak.
+* A (probably) easier alternative would be to distribute NormalNvim as flatpak/docker.
 That would ensure a optimal user experience on any system.